If you’re looking to improve the efficiency and productivity of your test case writing, here are some key points that can help:

 2) Average Customer Defect Density:

-- Measure bugs reported by the client after delivery relative to total testing efforts in man-months.
+- Calculates bugs reported by the client after delivery relative to total testing efforts in man-months.

-- Calculated as the average of total bugs after delivery in man-months.
+- Determined as the average of total bugs after delivery in man-months.

 - Calculate after external release and project completion.